-The primary character-defining elements that distinguish the heritage character of the BC Power Commission building include, but are not limited to, the following:
+The primary character-defining elements that distinguish the heritage character of the BC Power Commission Building include, but are not limited to, the following:

-- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade. - Association with the BC Power Commission as evidenced in such interior elements as the three-storey high aluminum stairwell screen with the initials B.C.P. and such exterior elements as incised signage on the north façade. - All surviving Art Deco detailing relevant to its 1949-50 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the thirdfloor Conference Room (originally the Chairman's Office).
+- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade.

+- Association with the BC Power Commission as evidenced in such interior elements as the three-storey high aluminum stairwell screen with the initials B.C.P. - All surviving Art Deco detailing relevant to its 1949 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the Conference Room (originally the Chairman's Office). - Pattern of fenestration openings, window pane divisions, and south entrance transom. - Corrugated glass windows on west elevation. - Metal window grilles.